UK Offshore Wind and Oil & Gas Industries Forge Path for Intersectoral Skills Passport

 Katy Heidenreich, OEUK's Supply Chain and People Director, emphasized the importance of skilled personnel in driving the transition to a sustainable energy future, emphasizing the passport's role in enabling cross-sector mobility.

-Gillian Martin, Scottish Government Minister for Action, hailed the initiative's role in supporting the transition to renewable energy sources, urging industry partners to expedite the development and implementation of the passport.
+Gillian Martin, Scottish Government Minister for Climate Action, hailed the initiative's role in supporting the transition to renewable energy sources, urging industry partners to expedite the development and implementation of the passport.